kerstin-simonsson/stockholmcykel/README.md

 # stockholmcykel
 Webbsite for bicycle tours in Stockholm.
-Guided and self-guided bicycle tours and tour maps.
+Guided and self-guided bicycle tours and biketour maps.